tezos-reward-distributor-organization/tezos-reward-distributor/readme.md

 V5 collects anonymous usage statistics to help improve the application.
 For more information please check license.ini and notice.txt.

+Notice: If git pull fails, try to remove trd files and run git clone again.

 ## Tezos Reward Distributor